-DESIGN PATENT INFRINGEMENT (35 U.S.C. § 271)
+INFRINGEMENT OF UNITED STATES DESIGN PATENT (35 U.S.C. § 271)

-- 26. Plaintiff hereby realleges and incorporates by reference the allegations set forth in paragraphs 1 through 25. - Plaintiff is the lawful assignee of all right, title, and interest in and to
+- 32. Plaintiff hereby realleges and incorporates by reference the allegations set forth in paragraphs 1 through 31. - 33.
+Plaintiff is the lawful assignee of all right, title, and interest in the Design.
+See Exhibit 1.

-Designs (U.S. Reg.
-Nos. and).
-See Exhibit 1. - 28.
-Defendants are making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use Infringing Products that infringe directly and/or indirectly the ornamental design claimed in the Plaintiff's design patent. - 29.
-Defendants have been and are infringing Plaintiff's design patent by making, using, selling, or offering for sale in the United States, or importing into the United States, including within this judicial district, the accused products in violation of 35 U.S.C. § 271(a).

-- 30. Defendants have infringed Plaintiff's design patents through the aforesaid acts and will continue to do so unless enjoined by this Court.
-Defendants' wrongful conduct has caused Plaintiff to suffer irreparable harm resulting from the loss of its lawful patent rights to exclude others from making, using, selling, offering for sale, and importing the patented invention.
-Plaintiff is entitled to injunctive relief pursuant to 35 U.S.C. § 283. - 31.
-Defendants have infringed Plaintiff's design patents because, in the eye of an ordinary observer, giving such attention as a purchaser usually gives, the ornamental designs of Plaintiff's design patents and the overall design features of Defendants' products are substantially the same, if not identical, with resemblance such as to deceive an ordinary observer, inducing such observer to purchase and Infringing Product supposing to be Plaintiff's product protected by Plaintiff's design patents. - 32.
-Plaintiff is entitled to recover damages adequate to compensate for the infringement, including Defendant's profits pursuant to 35 U.S.C § 289.
-Plaintiff is entitled to recover any other damages as appropriate pursuant to 35 U.S.C. § 284.
+- 34. Defendants are making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use Infringing Products that infringe the ornamental design claimed in the Plaintiff's design patent either directly or under the doctrine of equivalents. - 35.
+Defendants have been and are infringing Plaintiff's design patent by making, using, selling, or offering for sale in the United States, or importing into the United States, including within this judicial district, the accused products in violation of 35 U.S.C.§ 271(a). - 36.
+Defendants have infringed Plaintiff's design patent through the aforesaid acts and will continue to do so unless enjoined by this Court.
+Defendants' wrongful conduct has caused Plaintiff to suffer irreparable harm resulting from the loss of its lawful patent rights to exclude others from making, using, selling, offering for sale, and importing the patented designs.
+Plaintiff is entitled to injunctive relief pursuant to 35 U.S.C. § 283. - 37.
+Defendants have infringed Plaintiff's design patent because, in the eye of an ordinary observer, giving such attention as a purchaser usually gives, the ornamental design of Plaintiff's design patent and the overall design features of Defendants' products are substantially the same, if not identical, with resemblance such as to deceive an ordinary observer, including to deceive such observer to purchase an Infringing Product supposing it to be Plaintiff's product protected by Plaintiff's design patent. - 38.
+Plaintiff is entitled to recover damages adequate to compensate for the infringement, including Defendants' profits pursuant to 35 U.S.C. § 289.
+Plaintiff is entitled to recover any other damages that are appropriate pursuant to 35 U.S.C. § 284.